Fitness vs Bodybuilding – Are They Really That Different?

-Born Friedrich Muller, Eugene Sandow is widely considered the father of modern bodybuilding.
+Born Friedrich Muller, Eugene Sandow is widely considered as the father of modern bodybuilding.
 He literally destroyed the image of what a weight lifter should look like and replaced it with his own.
 Sandow didn’t reinvent the wheel; he just knew how to sell it.
 See, while people were busy trying to figure out ways to become stronger while neglecting their image and health – he was perfecting his art.
 He took a lesson from the ancient Greeks and used weights (barbells and dumbbells) to sculpt a beautiful yet powerful body.

 All that Eugene Sandow virtually did, was take advantage of his popularity to promote a discipline that dated back to ancient Greece and make it his own.
 The first bodybuilding contest in history occurred in 1891 and was led with great success by Sandow; soon after, people were hooked and couldn’t get enough of it.
 By 1921, Charles Atlas had joined the movement.
 In 1939 the Mr. America contest was born, only to be followed by the creation of the NABBA Mr. Universe in 1950 and the IFBB Mr. Olympia in 1965.